tildeclub/tilde.club/docs/ircserver.md

 * Setting the hostname (`sudo hostname irc`) (and perhaps also needing to edit the `/etc/hostname` file -- unclear)
 * updating the `/etc/hosts` file (add `172.30.0.216 irc.tilde.club irc` and `172.30.0.176 tilde.club tilde`)
-* setting the EC2 security group to allow TCP traffic on port 6667 from the `tilde.club` shell server only
+* setting the EC2 security group to allow TCP traffic on ports 6667 and 6697 from the `tilde.club` shell server only

 ### Setup changes on the tilde.club shell server to access the IRC server